 Most of my tasks had made me feel like I was scrambling for something to do, and now I didn’t want to do anything.
 It was exactly what Archer had warned me about.

-“Normally with my lunch breaks before, I’d go for a walk or sit on a park bench or go shopping, and those were probably my three things I would do,” she says.
+“Normally with my lunch breaks before, I’d go for a walk or sit on a park bench or go shopping, and those were probably my three things I would do,” she said.
 “You kind of feel a bit weird sometimes.
-You’re like, ‘I know that I’m empowered by taking my break, but I don’t really feel that different.’ ”
+You’re like, ‘I know that I’m empowered by taking my break, but I don’t really feel that different.’”

 In Smarter Faster Better: The Secrets of Being Productive in Life and Business, Charles Duhigg writes that people fail more often when they make hasty, half-baked decisions.
 When you rush into something for the benefit of simply having a plan, things don’t really pan out.